trustrachel/pycon-2014-talk/abstract.md

 AUDIENCE
 --------
-Users of Flask, and people who are thinking of using it and want to know it's capabilities.
+Users of Flask, and people curious about it's capabilities.

 PYTHON LEVEL
 ------------